pnandak/RepData_PeerAssessment1/PA1_template.md

 ```r
 theMax <- byInterval[ which(byInterval$x==(max(byInterval$x))),]$Group.1
 ```

-**From the graph, 'r theMax` is the 5-minute interval,where it contains maximum number of steps**
+**From the graph, 835 is the 5-minute interval,where it contains maximum number of steps**

 ### Imputing Missing Values